eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 How access control is defined in a Credential Service is implementation-specific.
 Implementations may provide the ability to selectively restrict access to resources.
-The access control mechanism must support the scope restrictions defined in [Section 3.1](#31-access-scopes).
+The access control mechanism must support the scope restrictions defined in [section _Access Scopes_](#access-scopes).
 Implementations may support additional restriction methods, including requiring the requester to present its own VPs.

 ## Submitting an Access Token